Combine the beautiful Lares trek with the two-day Inca Trail hike to Machu Picchu.

 K. Lindsay, Lares trek

-We’ll collect you at 7:00 am from your hotel and set off for the renowned Sacred Valley.
-Our first stop is the magnificent Pisac ruins.
+We’ll collect you at 7:00 am from your hotel and set off for the Sacred Valley.
+Our first stop is at Pisac ruins.

-In Calca, we’ll visit its authentic market, where locals from across the Sacred Valley come to trade.
+In Calca, we visit the authentic market, where locals from across the Sacred Valley come to trade.
 The market offers an array of fascinating goods.
 Feel free to ask your guide about anything that catches your eye.
-Stalls and informal setups fill the market hall and its surroundings, creating a lively atmosphere.
+Stalls fill the market hall and its surroundings, creating a lively atmosphere.

-Once we’ve had our fill of the market, we drive to the trailhead in the community of Lares, the namesake of the Lares Trail.
-Lares is also famous for its natural hot springs, a beloved spot among locals.
-While our chef prepares a delicious lunch, you’ll have the chance to relax in these soothing waters.
+We then drive to the trailhead in the community of Lares.
+The little town is famous for its natural hot springs, a popular spot among locals.
+While our chef get lunch ready, you’ll have the chance to relax in these soothing waters.

-The Lares hot springs are simple yet popular with locals.
-Though basic in design, the waters are rich in minerals and renowned for their healing properties.
-You’ll find four hot pools surrounded by lush mountain scenery and two cold pools for a refreshing dip.
+The Lares hot springs are simple but the waters are rich in minerals and renowned for their healing properties.
+There are four hot pools surrounded by lush mountain scenery and two cold pools for a refreshing dip.

 What to Bring: A bathrobe, towel, swimsuit, sandals, biodegradable soap, toilet paper, and a lock for the lockers.

-Rejuvenated, we’ll begin our trek towards Machu Picchu.
+Refreshed, we begin our trek towards Machu Picchu.
 The first leg is a three-hour climb to Huacawasi, where we’ll spend the night.
-As you settle in, our chef will prepare a hearty dinner.
+As you settle in, our chef will prepare dinner.

-Depending on the season, we’ll engage in traditional activities with local families, such as:
+Depending on the season, we will have the change to take part in traditional activities with local families, such as:

 The day begins early with a 6:00 am breakfast, followed by a visit to a local family.
 These communities seem untouched by time, preserving their traditional way of life.

-We witness their exceptional weaving skills, showcasing intricate designs influenced by Inca astronomy, medicine, and culture.
+Their exceptional weaving skills showcase intricate designs influenced by Inca astronomy, medicine, and culture.
 After a weaving demonstration, we begin our trek.

 The highlight of today’s hike is reaching the highest point of the Lares Valley trek—Condor Pass (4,600m/15,091ft)—after a three-hour ascent.
 Here, we are rewarded with spectacular views of snow-covered Andean peaks and Aurora Lake.
 Keep an eye out for grazing llamas and alpacas.

-We descend for an hour to a scenic lakeside spot for lunch before continuing for two more hours to our next campsite at Mantanay.
-After dinner, we’ll gather around a bonfire for marshmallows and ghost stories.
+We head downhill for an hour to a scenic lakeside spot for lunch before continuing for two more hours to our next campsite at Mantanay.
+After dinner, we’ll gather around a bonfire for marshmallows and stories.

-At Yanahuara, a Sacred Valley farming community, we’ll meet the Baca family, who have been cultivating crops for four generations.
-Señor Bernardo Baca will guide us around the farm, where we can help harvest the produce for lunch and cut alfalfa to feed guinea pigs—an Andean staple prepared for special occasions.
+At Yanahuara, a Sacred Valley farming community, we meet the Baca family, who have been cultivating crops for four generations.
+Señor Baca will show us around the farm, where we can help gather produce for lunch and cut alfalfa to feed guinea pigs—an Andean staple prepared for special occasions.

-While our chef prepares a fresh meal, Señora Marina Baca will share the secrets of chicha, the traditional Inca corn beer, including its historical significance and brewing process.
+While our chef prepares a fresh meal, Señora Baca will share the secrets of chicha, the traditional Inca corn beer, and talk about its historical significance and brewing process.

 Chicha is a fermented alcoholic drink made from maize, though variants use quinoa, yucca, or potato.
 Central to Inca rituals and ceremonies, chicha remains popular during special occasions.
 It’s often brewed at home and sold in chicherías, small taverns identifiable by a red flag outside.

-After our farm-to-table lunch, we’ll drive to Ollantaytambo and board the late-afternoon train to Aguas Calientes.
-Upon arrival, we’ll check into our hotel and enjoy dinner at a local restaurant.
+After our farm-to-table lunch, we drive to Ollantaytambo, where we check into our hotel before dinner at a local restaurant.

 Note: You’ll be picked up at 5:20 am to catch the 6:00 am train.

 Our team will collect you from your hotel and take you to the station.
-The train journey from Ollantaytambo to KM104 is nothing short of breathtaking, offering stunning views of snow-dusted peaks and the winding Urubamba River.
-As we travel through the Sacred Valley, we pass fields cultivated by local farmers and small villages, watching the landscape transform from lush pastures to vibrant jungle teeming with orchids and ferns.
+The train journey from Ollantaytambo to KM104 offers wonderful views of snow-dusted peaks and the winding Urubamba River.
+As we travel through the Sacred Valley, we pass fields worked by local farmers and small villages, and see the landscape transform from lush pastures to jungle full of orchids and ferns.

-Shortly after crossing the Urubamba River, we arrive at the fascinating Chachabamba ruins.
+Shortly after crossing the Urubamba River, we arrive at the interesting Chachabamba ruins.
 Discovered in 1940, this archaeological site served both religious purposes and as a gateway protecting Machu Picchu.

 Situated at 2,150m (7,054ft), the site features ceremonial baths, a natural rock altar, and a small plaza that offer glimpses into the spiritual and cultural practices of the Inca civilisation.